September 11, 2001: Background and timeline of the attacks

+Go inside the chaos and courage of the September 11, 2001, attacks in New York in "9/11: Fifteen Years Later," airing Sunday, September 11, at 8p ET.

-(CNN)Here is some background on the terrorist attacks of September 11, 2001.
+(CNN)Here is a look at the terrorist attacks of September 11, 2001.

 Facts:

-Nineteen men hijacked four fuel-loaded US commercial airlines bound for west coast destinations.
-This terrorist attack on the United States was orchestrated by al Qaeda leader Osama bin Laden.
-A total of 2,977 people were killed in New York City, Washington, DC, and outside of Shanksville, Pennsylvania, in the worst terrorist attack in US history.
+Nineteen men hijacked four fuel-loaded US commercial airplanes bound for west coast destinations.
+A total of 2,977 people were killed in New York City, Washington, DC and outside of Shanksville, Pennsylvania.

-Nineteen men hijacked four fuel-loaded US commercial airlines bound for west coast destinations.
-This terrorist attack on the United States was orchestrated by al Qaeda leader Osama bin Laden.
-A total of 2,977 people were killed in New York City, Washington, DC, and outside of Shanksville, Pennsylvania, in the worst terrorist attack in US history.
+Nineteen men hijacked four fuel-loaded US commercial airplanes bound for west coast destinations.
+A total of 2,977 people were killed in New York City, Washington, DC and outside of Shanksville, Pennsylvania.

 The Victims: